crhntr/muxt/README.md

 ## Example

 The "define" blocks in the following template register handlers with the server mux.

 The http method, http host, and path semantics match those of in the HTTP package.

 This library extends this to add custom data handler invocations see "PATCH /fruits/{fruit}".
 It is configured to call EditRow on template parse time provided receiver.

+When no handler method is specified in the "declare" string (as is the case with "GET /fruits/{fruit}/edit" in the example), the template receives the *http.Request.

 ```html
 <!DOCTYPE html>